vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

 &nbsp;

-In Python, function definitions starts with keyword <b>def</b> followed by function name.
+In Python, function definitions start with the keyword <b>def</b> followed by the function name.
 Function names tend to be related to the function task (specialization).
-Do not use the Croatian diacritics, and for the compound names, use underscores.
+Do not use the Croatian diacritics; for the compound names, use underscores.
 Every function can have zero or more parameters.
 </div>

 From our example can be inferred that the following steps are crucial for functions usage: